This guide has been updated for the Shadowlands.

 So throughout this as well as in previous guides, there have been two things that I’ve been alluding to.

 The first is that there is a lot of set-up required to do well in rated PVP, especially in higher ratings.
 You need to be comfortable on your class and know your rotation well enough that you can properly react to what’s going on in a match or even predict it.
 It’s just like driving a car, eventually you can just keep coming up with car analogies without thinking about it.
-Your character should be sufficiently geared, with as much of whatever expansion progression system advanced as much as possible (Concordance unlocked in Legion with good relics, Rank 15 cloak in BFA with good traits, appropriate essences and various corruptions, etc.) and whatever stats your spec needs.
+Your character should be sufficiently geared, with as much of whatever expansion progression system advanced as much as possible (Concordance unlocked in Legion with good relics, Rank 15 cloak in BFA patch 8.3with good traits, appropriate essences and various corruptions in, etc.) and whatever stats your spec needs.
+In the Shadowlands, this should be Leggos, Renown and Conduit ranks that should be as up-to-date as possible.

 In addition, you need to know when to switch to the right talents and what win condition you need for certain match-ups.
 All this requires a lot of practice, experience, and time setting up a knowledge base.
 It’s something that can be built up in a week to a month at best, depending on the player and how new they are to PVP in general.
 But eventually, you’ll get to the point where you know your opponents moves before they do it.
 The above is pretty much all of the prep work needed to succeed at an individual level, as you’ll want to have the best combo of your character and your gear.